tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/httpsettings.png)

 Add another node to the flow by clicking the + icon to the right of the http node and selecting JSON Parser from the Toolbox list.

-Adding a JSON Parse node is not strictly necessary but we do want to use it in this tutorial to get accross one additional point.
+> Adding a JSON Parser node is not strictly necessary but we do want to use it in this tutorial to get accross one additional point (and so that the Watson Assisant dialogue we created above works).
 Using it allows us to select exactly what data returned from the http node is returned by the If statement.
 Otherwise only the whole output of the http node (a JSON object) is returned and your Assistant will need to handle extracting the data (which may actually be desired in some situations).

 ![Image of Architecture](/images/jsonparser.png)